pond/scimitar/README.md

     # In this example we catch the Warden 'throw' for failed authentication, as
     # well as allowing Warden to successfully find an *authenticated* user, but
-    # then fail *authorization* based on some hypothetical permissions check.
+    # then fail *authorisation* based on some hypothetical permissions check.
     #
     catch(:warden) do
       response.headers['WWW-Authenticate'] = '...something...'